Zabba Lindner And the Rhythm' Stix (Germany)

 Mystery of the Third Planet (1981) (soundtrack)

-Electronic soundtrack for animated cartoon series.
+Electronic soundtrack for an animated cartoon.
 Warm, floating, analogue, melodic.
+Never released officially, a bootleg version exists of this work.

 Zachert, Louis (Belgium)